Some Basic NJ Partnership Terms to Understand

 A Partner is a member of the partnership and identifies himself or herself or “it” (if a legal entity) as an agent, meaning he or she is a legal representative of the partnership and of his or her co-partners, in its business activities.
 A partner can legally commit a partnership when acting on behalf of the partnership.
 A partner’s statements (written or verbal) may be imputed to and be binding upon the partnership.

-A Secret or “Silent” Partner may take an active role in the operation of the partnership but is not known or disclosed to the public in any way as a partner.
+A Secret or “Silent” Partner may take an active role in the operation of the partnership but is not known to, or disclosed to, the public as a partner.
 This “secretness” does not affect his/her liability as a partner of the partnership or excuse the partnership from the obligations incurred by the secret, silent partner.
 If found out, he or she can be sued individually.

-Bankruptcy: If a partner is declared by a bankruptcy court as unable to pay their debts, they are known as bankrupt.
+Bankruptcy: If a partner is declared bankrupt by a bankruptcy court, they are unable to pay their debts.
 The bankruptcy of a partner may result in the dissolution of the partnership unless a partnership agreement specifies otherwise.

 Capital: The money or assets partners or members pay into the partnership bank accounts for its working capital in order to conduct its business.

-Capital Account: The ledger of the balance sheet of a partnership that sets out the partners’ or members’ capital contribution and present balance.
-This is generally the “seed money”, equity investment and/or capital infusion into the account.
+Capital Account: The ledger of the balance sheet of a partnership that sets out the partners’ or members’ capital contributions and present balance.
+This is generally the “seed money”, equity investment, and/or capital infusion into the account.

-Current Account: A current account is used to keep a record of the profits and/or distributions made to a partner or member after taking into consideration debts they owe.
-At the end of each year the balance of the current account may be transferred to the capital account.
+Current Account: A current account is used to record the profits and/or distributions made to a partner or member, after taking into account the debts they owe.
+At the end of each year, the balance of the current account may be transferred to the capital account.

-Class of Partner: There can be many different classes of partners or members in an LLC and Limited Liability Partnerships.
-These classes of partners include equity partners, fixed share partners or fixed share members, and salaried partners or salaried members.
-Often specific names are given to classes, for example founding members, partner(s), initial members, full members, full partners, associate members, all of whom can give different voting rights, different shares of profits, and different retirement provisions.
+Class of Partner: There can be many different classes of partners or members in an LLC and in a Limited Liability Partnership.
+These classes of partners include equity partners, fixed-share partners or fixed-share members, and salaried partners or salaried members.
+Often, specific names are given to classes, for example, founding members, partners, initial members, full members, full partners, associate members, all of whom can give different voting rights, different shares of profits, and different retirement provisions.

 Corporate Partner: An incorporated corporation that is a partner in a partnership.
 A corporate partner takes its share of profits like any other partner and pays corporation tax on those drawings.
 An LLP can also be a partner in a partnership.

-De-equitization: This is the process where, under a partnership agreement or LLP agreement, equity is taken away from equity partners or equity members, usually because of a lack of performance or failure to make required capital contributions.
-The process needs careful handling to ensure that no claims for discrimination arise.
+De-equitization: This is the process by which, under a partnership or LLP agreement, equity is removed from equity partners or members, usually due to poor performance or failure to make required capital contributions.
+The process needs careful handling to prevent discrimination claims.

-Default Provisions: The default provisions in the NJ Uniform Partnership Act set out how a partnership is to be governed if it does not have a written partnership agreement.
+Default Provisions: The NJ Uniform Partnership Act sets out how a partnership is to be governed if it does not have a written partnership agreement.
 Because of the default provisions, a written partnership agreement is crucial.

-Dissolution: Dissolution is the process of ending a partnership.
+Dissolution: The process of ending a partnership.
 The assets are collected and the liabilities paid.
-Any surplus goes to the partners and any deficit is owned by the partners.
-If a partnership does not have a partnership agreement, any partner can dissolve the partnership.
+Any surplus goes to the partners, and any deficit is borne by them.
+If a partnership lacks a partnership agreement, any partner can dissolve the partnership.
 That is not beneficial for those partners who want to continue in business together.

 Draws: Partners or members are not employees but are self-employed.
-They do not have a salary or wages but receive a share of the profits and are responsible for losses.
-When they are paid a share of their profits, these are called draws.
-Most partnerships and LLPs agree that partners or members can take anticipated drawings each month so they do not have to wait until formal (or wherever agreed upon) accounts are prepared annually to be paid.
+They do not receive a salary or wages; instead, they receive a share of the profits and are responsible for losses.
+When they are paid a share of their profits, it is called a draw.
+Most partnerships and LLPs agree that partners or members can take anticipated drawings each month, so they do not have to wait until formal (or wherever agreed upon) accounts are prepared annually to be paid.

-Employment: Employment is when an individual is employed by a partnership or company.
+Employment: An individual is employed by a partnership or company.
 Employment is governed by N.J.
 Employment and other laws.
-The test(s) of who is an employee is complex.
-Employees have Federal and state statutory rights, whereas partners and members are protected only by NJ partnership laws and case law.
+The test(s) of who is an employee are complex.
+Employees have Federal and state statutory rights, whereas partners and members are protected only by New Jersey partnership laws and case law.

 Equity Partner: A partner who has a share in the profits of the partnership and full voting rights.

-Expulsion: Expulsion is the process where a member is expelled from a partnership.
-Neither the Partnership Act nor the Default Provisions allow for expulsion.
-An LLP agreement or partnership agreement is required and needs careful drafting to ensure that it is enforceable.
+Expulsion: Expulsion is the process by which a member is expelled from a partnership.
+Neither the Partnership Act nor the Default Provisions allows for expulsion.
+An LLP or partnership agreement is required and must be carefully drafted to ensure it is enforceable.

 Fixed Share Member: A member who receives a fixed share of the profits of a partnership.
 He or she is self-employed and can only draw those profits if there is sufficient money in the partnership.